It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 All routines should be in good taste as not to offend any individual or group by its theme, movements or costuming.
 Any team that has a routine that is not in good taste, nor politically correct, may be penalized.

-STUNTS AND TUMBLING: American Dance/Drill Team® focuses on the dance/drill presentation of routines and does not encourage the use of
+STUNTS AND TUMBLING: American Dance/Drill Team® focuses on the dance elements and presentation of routines and does not encourage the over-use of

 tumbling or stunts.
 ADTS® will not provide spotters for routines during contest season.
 Floor surfaces may vary from concrete, carpet, wood floors or